blaklabz/roi-training-tw/03-devops-capstone/readme.md

 This project is a lightweight Flask-based web application that lets users interact with OpenAI's GPT-4 via a web form or a REST API.
 It is containerized with Docker and deployed using Kubernetes and Istio, supporting blue/green deployments through versioned subsets.

+Note: I was able to get this to work on my local python env but couldn't get it to work in eks - however, the jenkins pipelines should be working on the instance devops-tw.

 ---

 <pre>